Breakfast in New York

 Hector’s Cafe & Diner (1949) is one of the last real ‘old school’ diners in New York.
 It’s an oasis in the hip and touristic Meatpacking District.
 Hector’s is raw, ugly and cheap.
 Something that’s hard to find in Meatpacking these days.
 Martin Scorsese used Hector’s as a set for Taxi Driver and they’ve also filmed at Hector’s for the tv-series Law & Order.
 Go visit Hector’s to feel like the meat processors, drug addicts and dealers that claimed this area for ages.
 Choose Hector’s instead of the nearby Bubby’s, because Hector’s hasn’t been created for tourists.
 Or actually, don’t go to Hector’s!
 Let Hector’s remain the raw diamond of the city.

-Tom’s Restaurant is a family-owned restaurant that has been open since the 1940s.
-It’s located in Morningside Heights and was the diner that was used in the show Seinfeld.
-That’s pretty much the only reason I like to go to this diner.
+Tom’s Restaurant is a family-owned restaurant that has been open since the 1940s and is located in Morningside Heights.
+A lot of locals come to dine here, and here and there you’ll spot a Seinfeld fan as it was the diner that was used in the show.
+That’s also the reason I like to go to this diner.
+Order one of the classic menu items, especially the sausages are good here.

 Buvette in Greenwich Village